ryancodes16/SalesTrackerScript/README.md

 To use: Modify spreadsheets and variables as needed.
 Then use the "STARTPROGRAM" to run the application.

+Script worked with data from a 2017 sheet and a 2018 sheet so as long as the format of the spreadsheets is proper (correct naming and format of the From_MRP and From_QBs) the script will work for anything.

 **Quick tips
 **Make sure to name your original spreadsheet "From_MRP" and financial data "From_QBs" or adjust the variables accordingly in the program.